 --listen-address=localhost:8000

-Configuring the Kubernetes API Server
+Configuring the API Server

 sudo vi /etc/kubernetes/manifests/kube-apiserver.yaml